 All skaters will receive an evaluation the second to last week of class so you know what level to sign up for next.
 It generally takes 16-24 weeks to pass a level.
 Skaters can also be moved up mid-session if an instructor or the Skating Lead or Manager feels the skater is ready.
 It is our priority that all skaters receive a solid foundation to build on for future skills before moving up to the next level.

-We do not have trial classes; however, if your child does not want to continue after the first class, we will credit / refund all but the first class.
+We do not have trial classes; however, if your child does not want to continue after the first class, we will credit the remaining classes for future use for your family.

 Skaters can practice on public session the day of class at no additional charge.
 Skaters will also receive 5 extra practice passes that can be used on any Public Sessions.